nemo-cluster/jumphost/README.md

 Of course, if you have installed a different operating system in a different location, you must use the user you created.

-You can update and reboot your operating system if you want, but the Ansible role `osupdate` will do an update for you.
+You can update and reboot your operating system if you want, or you can use the Ansible role [`osupdate`](#osupdate).

 ## Install Ansible Packages